corda/accounts/docs.md

 There are startable by RPC and initiating versions of the aforementioned flows, called `RequestKeyForAccount` and `SendKeyForAccount`.

-Code sample for requesting a key from the same node using inline sub flows:
+Code sample for requesting a new key from an account on the same node or remote node:

-    // Create an account and then request a new key for that account (on the same node) val accountInfo: StateAndRef<AccountInfo> = subFlow(CreateAccount("Roger's account"))
-    val newKey: AnonymousParty = subFlow(RequestKeyForAccountFlow(
-            accountInfo = accountInfo,
-            hostSession = accountInfo.state.data.host
-    ))

-Code sample for requesting a key from another node using inline sub flows:

     // Requestor flow.
-    // Assumption is that we already have the AccounInfo. val accountInfo: StateAndRef<AccountInfo> = accountService.accountInfo("Some account name") val newKey: AnonymousParty = subFlow(RequestKeyForAccountFlow(
+    // Assumption is that we already have the AccountInfo. val accountInfo: StateAndRef<AccountInfo> = accountService.accountInfo("Some account name") val newKey: AnonymousParty = subFlow(RequestKeyForAccountFlow(
             accountInfo = accountInfo,